 … shabby wood-frame houses rotting by the roadside, and picket fences blown over by the wind.
 I passed boarded-up shops in the hearts of small towns, and tumbledown barns and abandoned farmland.
 The church notice boards were full of offers of help to people with drug or alcohol addictions.
 And yes, suddenly I was passing cars with Trump stickers on their bumpers, and passing houses with Trump flags on their lawns.

-Even the substance abuse and its terrible impact on people is in a sense not new.
-In more than one way, including the use of the violent application of the law as a means to solve a social problem, it’s no accident that prohibition was a movement led by rural activists.
+Even the substance abuse and its terrible impact on people is in a sense not new as a rural phenomenon.
+In more than one way, including easy recourse to the violent application of the law as a means to solve a social problem, it’s no accident that prohibition was a movement led by rural activists.